Master your personal brand for career success

-Personal branding is the art and science of how you present yourself so people remember you.
+Personal branding is the art and science of how you show yourself so people remember you.
 It’s important to create and manage your personal brand in today’s digital age.

 “Your brand is what people say about you when you’re not in the room.”